travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 ---
-title: Databases and other services in the Travis CI Environment
+title: Databases and other services
 layout: en
 permalink: database-setup/
 ---